SohierDane/Weather_Modeling/README.md

 ##Status:
 This project is on hold until NOAA fixes the Global Summary of the Day (GSOD) dataset.
-It is currently missing nearly all of the data listed in the data inventory for the regions of interest.
+It is currently missing nearly all of the data listed in NOAA's data inventory for the regions of interest.
 NOAA has been notified of the issue.

 ##Motivation: